 API security centers on protecting the Application Programming Interfaces (APIs) that enable communication and data exchange between different software systems.
 Therefore their strength is at safeguarding unauthorized access and tokens and API infrastructure.

-LLM security security, on the other hand, specifically focuses on the security of systems employing generative artificial intelligence models, such as GPT (Generative Pre-trained Transformer) and as such monitor and secure also direct Web-Based interaction such as ChatGPT, as well as other 3rd party tools, which API security is lacking.
+LLM security, on the other hand, specifically focuses on the security of systems employing generative artificial intelligence models, such as GPT (Generative Pre-trained Transformer) and as such monitor and secure also direct Web-Based interaction such as ChatGPT, as well as other 3rd party tools, which API security is lacking.

 The most important gap as we compare both solutions lies in the fundamental LLM capabilities based on Language response.
 While API Security shields from a structural response, The response received by LLM-based tools is dynamic and could be easily bypassed leaving your organization vulnerable.